Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones are outscoring opponents by 11.4 points per game with a +353 scoring differential overall.
-They put up 75.5 points per game (30th in college basketball) and give up 64.1 per contest (176th in college basketball).
+- The Cyclones average 75.5 points per game (30th in college basketball) while allowing 64.1 per outing (176th in college basketball).
+They have a +353 scoring differential overall and outscore opponents by 11.4 points per game.

-- Iowa State's offense has been less effective in Big 12 games this year, putting up 73.3 points per contest, compared to its overall average of 75.5 PPG.
+- With 73.3 points per game in Big 12 tilts, Iowa State is averaging 2.2 fewer points per game in conference games compared to its overall average (75.5 PPG).

-- Offensively, the Cyclones have played better when playing at home this year, scoring 78.1 points per game, compared to 73.8 per game when playing on the road.
+- Offensively, the Cyclones have fared better in home games this year, putting up 78.1 points per game, compared to 73.8 per game on the road.

 © 2023 Data Skrive.
 All rights reserved.